 I am a people-pleaser to the core.

 I was so sick that I didn’t care what it took for me to get well.
-I didn’t care if my church banned me or my friends left me.
+I didn’t care if my church banned me or if my friends left me.
 I didn’t care if I had to run to Mexico.
-I was going to leave and get free of the family problems.
+I was going to leave and get free of the family drama.

 I wanted to be free from the entangled relationship we had and the pain it was causing me physically, mentally, and emotionally.
 I needed to find out who I was as a person and a Christian outside of my family of origin.

-My family was well known in the Dallas area when I was growing up.
+My family was well-known in the Dallas area when I was growing up.
 The Ventura name was synonymous with live entertainment and Italian food.